-New study shows how face masks reduce the effective reproduction number of COVID-19, and why their efficacy varies between different environments under virus-limited and virus-rich conditions.
+New research shows how face masks reduce the effective reproduction number of COVID-19, and why their efficacy varies between different environments under virus-limited and virus-rich conditions.

-‘Don’t forget the mask’ — although most people nowadays follow this advice, professionals express different opinions about the effectiveness of face masks.
-An international team led by researchers from the Max Planck Institute for Chemistry in Mainz, Germany, has now used observational data and model calculations to answer open questions.
-The study shows under which conditions and in which way masks actually reduce individual and population-average risks of being infected with COVID-19 and help mitigate the corona pandemic.
+‘Don’t forget the mask’ — although most people follow this advice nowadays, professionals express differing opinions about the effectiveness of face masks.
+An international team led by researchers from the Max Planck Institute for Chemistry in Mainz, Germany, has now combined observational data and model calculations to answer open questions.
+The study demonstrates under which conditions and in which way masks actually reduce individual and population-average risks of being infected with COVID-19 and help mitigate the corona pandemic.
 In most environments and situations, even simple surgical masks effectively reduce the transmission of SARS-CoV-2 and the effective reproduction number for COVID-19.
-In environments with potentially high airborne virus concentrations such as medical settings and densely occupied indoor spaces, however, masks with higher filtration efficiency (N95/FFP2) should be used and combined with other protective measures such as intensive ventilation.
+In environments with potentially high airborne virus concentrations such as medical settings and densely occupied indoor spaces, however, masks with higher filtration efficiency (N95/FFP2) should be used and combined with other protective measures such as extensive ventilation.

-Face masks are among the most simple, easy-to-use, and effective measures against the airborne transmission of infectious respiratory diseases, but their usefulness against COVID-19 is still under debate.
-Some earlier investigations found that masks were apparently not effective under certain conditions.
-Others found high efficacies, but a conclusive explanation for the apparent contradictions and inconsistencies had not been given.
+Face masks are among the most basic, easy-to-use, and effective measures against the airborne transmission of infectious respiratory diseases, however, their usefulness against COVID-19 is still being debated.
+Some earlier scientific investigations found that masks were apparently not effective under certain conditions.
+Others found high efficacies, but a conclusive explanation for the apparent contradictions and inconsistencies had not been provided.

 In most situations, even simple surgical masks are effective